Additive Manufacturing Software & Tools | Autodesk

 Additive manufacturing enables the quick creation of intricate and lightweight parts.
 With 3D printing processes, it’s possible to create such parts as a single, durable object.

-With additive manufacturing software, users can visualise designs clearly before 3D printing, instantly and efficiently testing out design alterations.
+With additive manufacturing software, users can visualize designs clearly before 3D printing, instantly and efficiently testing out design alterations.

-The capability to customise products helps manufacturers quickly create individual solutions for clients using additive manufacturing and 3D printing software such as Autodesk Fusion.
+The capability to customize products helps manufacturers quickly create individual solutions for clients using additive manufacturing and 3D printing software such as Autodesk Fusion.

 One of the earliest ways to use additive manufacturing for industrial purposes, this practice is now becoming an industry standard.
 CAD-to-additive simulation technology is improving exponentially, helping accelerate the production of lightweight components.

 While prototyping is the original use of additive manufacturing, many companies are now delivering reliable 3D-printed finished goods in both commercial and industrial applications (US Site).
-Additive manufacturing software facilitates small production runs as needed, with no mould setup time.
+Additive manufacturing software facilitates small production runs as needed, with no mold set-up time.

 By directly creating what is needed, additive manufacturing processes empower manufacturers to reduce waste.
 3D printing needed parts and products close to the end user results in a more flexible and efficient supply chain.